Skip to content ↓

 I work as an engineering manager in the Space industry.
 I have one child at Heatherside Junior school and one who left to move to secondary school in 2023.
 I became a parent governor in 2020.

-I am enjoying representing the Heatherside parents and supporting the school which has had such positive impact on my children and our local community.
+I am enjoying representing the Heatherside parents and supporting the school which has had such positive impact on my children and the community.

 Lorna Owen